Nathaniel-Dominguez/Counting-Prototype/README.md

 3. **Objective**: Score points by getting balls into the scoring pockets
 4. **Game End**: The game ends when you run out of balls

+A detailed how-to-play guide is also available in the main menu!

 ## 🛠️ Technical Implementation

 ### Core Systems